 PEP

-The AO customers’ VOD IP traffic will be subject to policy enforcement and bandwidth management just like the traffic of customers.
+The AO customers’ VOD IP traffic will be subject to policy enforcement and bandwidth management just like the traffic of Wyre customers.

-The Policy Enforcement Point (PEP) function is distributed over several network components and hence not shown as a separate network element.
+The Policy Enforcement Point (PEP) function is distributed over several Wyre network components and hence not shown as a separate network element.